US lawmakers certify Joe Biden election victory | DW | 07.01.2021

 Senators had to be evacuated after Trump supporters stormed the Capitol, trying to prevent confirmation of Biden's victory.

-The session was interuppted.
+The session was interupted.
 After it reconvened Wednesday evening, the House and Senate rejected the objection to the results in Arizona and Pennsylvania.

 Senate Majority Leader Mitch McConnell said following the violence that Congress "will not be deterred'' in confirming the results of the presidential election, calling the storming of the Capitol a "failed insurrection."